jindal013/jaxformer-website-v2/_pages/sharded.md

 ## Pipeline Parallelism

 Pipeline parallelism is another parallelism technique that allows for training LLMs across distributed nodes.
-While data parallelism, works well for smaller to intermediate models, when the model size increases, it becomes difficult to scale as the model can no longer fit on a single device.
+While data parallelism works well for smaller to intermediate models, when the model size increases, it becomes difficult to scale as the model can no longer fit on a single device.
 Hence, in such cases, strategies that parallelize the model instead of the data need to be used.
 In pipeline parallelism, the model is split vertically.
 This means the layers of the model are partitioned on different devices, for example, a transformer with 16 layers and 4 homogenous devices are split evenly (4 consecutive layers per device).
 The input batch passes through the first device with the first `n` layers, then the output of that device is passed to the next device through the next `n` layers and etc. The backwards pass is formed in the opposite direction from the last device, computing the gradient for the last `n` layers, then computing the back propagation through the next device and etc. Pipeline Parallelism is advantageous because each device requires a portion of the model, allowing for more scaling as memory requirements are reduced.
 Due to the nature of this parallelism, the following computation graph can be created.

 {% include figure.liquid path="assets/img/sharded/5.png" class="img-fluid" caption="Naive Pipeline Parallelism" %}